What Is a Car Insurance Deductible

 Do I need to pay my car insurance deductible immediately after an accident?

-No, you don't typically pay your deductible immediately at the accident scene.
-After filing a claim and having it approved, your insurance company subtracts your deductible from the claim payout.
-For example, if repairs cost $4,000 and your deductible is $500, your insurer pays $3,500 to the repair shop and you pay your $500 portion directly to the shop when settling the bill.
+No, you don't pay your deductible immediately at the accident scene.
+After filing a claim and having it approved, your insurance company subtracts your deductible from the claim payout and issues payment for the remainder to you or the repair shop.
+For example, if repairs cost $4,000 and your deductible is $500, your insurer pays $3,500 and you cover the remaining $500 directly to the shop when settling the bill.
+Learn more about how your full coverage policy handles the claims process.

 Should I choose a high or low deductible if I'm a new driver?

-New drivers should generally choose lower deductibles ($250–$500) because they statistically file more claims due to inexperience.
-While premiums will be higher, a lower deductible protects you from substantial out-of-pocket costs if an accident occurs.
-As you gain experience and build a clean driving record over 3–5 years, you can increase your deductible to save on premiums.
-Check our first-time car insurance buyer's guide for more tips.
+New drivers should generally choose lower deductibles ($250–$500) because they statistically file more claims due to inexperience — and absorbing a $1,000 out-of-pocket cost early on can be financially stressful.
+As you gain experience and build a clean driving record over 3–5 years, you can increase your deductible to lower your premiums.
+You should also consider vanishing deductible programs offered by insurers like Nationwide and Progressive, which reward safe driving with automatic deductible reductions over time.

 Can I have different deductibles for collision and comprehensive coverage?